mikala-nsidc/smap_python_notebooks/README.md

 These notebooks were originally provided to NSIDC by Adam Purdy.

+## Warning - this repository has been archived

+Updated material can be found [here](https://github.com/nsidc/NSIDC-Data-Tutorials/tree/main/notebooks/SMAP).

 ## Level of Support

-* This repository is fully supported by NSIDC.
-If you discover any problems or bugs, please submit an Issue.
-If you would like to contribute to this repository, you may fork the repository and submit a pull request.
+* This repository is no longer supported by NSIDC.

 See the [LICENSE](LICENSE) for details on permissions and warranties.
 Please contact nsidc@nsidc.org for more information.